mylifeisoofed/Sales-Tax-Calculator/README.md

 - ~~Implement a selection option for users to select states that have sales taxes.~~
 - ~~Maybe look for an API to hook up to grab up-to-date data for each state's sales tax.~~
 - Add a Discount slider
+- Find a way to use the user's current location to grab zip code
 - Make UI look better(?)
 - Give the app a cool name(?)